rackerlabs/design-system/_component_design/switches.md

 A switch contains the following elements:

-- **Switch container**: The switch container holds the switch knob.
+- **Switch container (required)**: The switch container holds the switch knob.
-- **Knob**: TWhen the user clicks the knob, it moves to the other side of the container.
+- **Knob (required)**: When the user clicks the knob, it moves to the other side of the container.
-- **Option label (Optional)**: The option label indicates the state of the setting or preference.
+- **Option label (optional)**: The option label indicates the state of the setting or preference.
 The default switch does not contain an option label.

 {% endcolumn %}